 It seems like cancer affects all of us, whether we’ve battled it ourselves or know someone who has.
 Even though experts predict that cancer deaths will continue to rise, it’s not all doom and gloom.
 More than one third of cancer cases can be prevented, and another third can be cured if detected early and treated properly.

 That’s where the power of preventive medicine comes in.

-That is one reason why the Union for International Cancer Control (UICC) started a world awareness day every February 4.
-World Cancer Day was established in 2000 to encourage global conversations about cancer prevention and educate on the importance of preventive medicine.
+Each year, we celebrate World Cancer Day on February 4.
+This world awareness day was established in 2000 to encourage global conversations about cancer prevention and educate on the importance of preventive medicine.